-The opening scene of the movie, though simulating one continuous take, was comprised of three separate takes spliced together, resulting in some continuity errors.
+Though simulating one continuous take, the opening scene of the film was actually comprised of three separate takes spliced together, resulting in some continuity errors.

 - In the opening scene, the clock above the stove reads 9:25 and the clock on the wall reads 9:40.
 Shortly afterward, the clock chimes ten times – indicating it’s now 10:00.
 When six-year-old Michael is walking down the stairs, the clock on the wall shows an even later time.